WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

 ## Abstract

-The Verifiable Credential ecosystem has encountered several use cases that require a third-party assertion, or a linked claim to an existing object (another VC, a PDF, a web page, etc).
-Whether it is product reviews, linked claims of self-created credentials, provenance of academic paper reviews, or some other general purpose third party assertion, these use cases have several requirements in common.
+The Verifiable Credential (VC) ecosystem has encountered several use cases that require a third-party assertion, or a linked claim to an existing object (another VC, a PDF, a web page, etc).
+Whether it is product reviews, linked claims of self-created credentials, provenance of academic paper reviews, or some other general purpose third-party assertion, these use cases have several requirements in common.
 Each use case may also require a domain-specific set of fields.

-We propose a minimal format for connecting (and optionally cryptographically binding) credentials that will allow each use of 3rd party assertions to be represented as a set of LinkedClaims.
+We propose a minimal format for connecting (and optionally cryptographically binding) credentials that will allow each use of third-party assertions to be represented as a set of LinkedClaims.
 Such a data set will enable verifiers to evaluate the credibility of claims, including those sourced from outside the Verifiable Credential ecosystem.

 Further, we propose to demonstrate the ability to compose several Verifiable Credentials into a single domain-specific credential using the LinkedClaim vocabulary that will satisfy the domain requirements of the likely users.

-This approach will enable rich shared datasets to inform trust decisions, while satisfying the requirements of domain-specific end users.
+This approach will enable rich shared datasets to inform trust decisions while satisfying the requirements of domain-specific end users.
 One of the intentions of LinkedClaims Verifiable Credentials is to give individuals the agency to make such claims about themselves and others on their own terms.

 ## Introduction

 As the Verifiable Credential community gathers implementation experience based on the VC Data Model v1.0, and as it starts working on the next version of the spec, we see the VC landscape adopt two different (but interoperable) architectures.

 The first approach favors large **compound credentials** that contain many claims, signed by the issuer as a set.
-In the education space, the CLRv2 (Comprehensive Learner Record v2) spec is one such canonical example, and is intended to be, well, comprehensive, containing a person’s entire educational history associated with enrollment overseen by a single issuer, the institution awarding the degree.
-Another example, both in the physical world of plastic cards, as well as in the world of digital credentials, is the Drivers License, a collection of unrelated claims (name, address, age, picture, driving ability), grouped together, for historical reasons of convenience.
+In the education space, the CLRv2 (Comprehensive Learner Record v2) spec is one such canonical example, and is intended to be, well, comprehensive, containing a person’s entire educational history associated with enrollment overseen by a single issuer — the institution awarding the degree.
+Another example, both in the physical world of plastic cards as well as in the world of digital credentials, is the Driver's License, which is a collection of unrelated claims (name, address, age, picture, driving ability), grouped together for historical reasons of convenience.

 The second approach, which is isomorphic/functionally equivalent to the first, uses linked micro-credentials with cryptographic binding.

 The compound credential provides the recipient with a rich set of claims of potentially multiple types, along with alignments and other metadata needed to semantically express complex relationships among them.
 This is useful, but can lead to large payloads and introduce complexities on the part of systems consuming them.
-It also means that any change to any part of the complex payload that needs updating, requires the revocation of the compound VC, and thus of all the components within it.
+It also means that any change to any part of the complex payload that needs updating requires the revocation of the compound VC, and thus of all the components within it.
 After corrections are made, those edited parts need re-signing/reissuing as a part of a new compound payload package.

-Micro-credentials allow for easier data minimization, editing and reissuance of only those microcredentials whose data elements need updating, facilitates partial disclosure, and allows for secure re-composition down the line.
+Micro-credentials allow for easier data minimization, support editing and reissuance of only those microcredentials whose data elements need updating, facilitate partial disclosure, and allow for secure re-composition down the line.

-In addition to introducing and illustrating the `digestMultibase` mechanism, this paper proposes a new VC type `LinkedClaim`, used to import third party claims from possibly untrusted sources, with a `confidence` property to indicate the level to which the issuer wishes to express confidence in the imported claim.
+In addition to introducing and illustrating the `digestMultibase` mechanism, which allows the linking of non-VC objects, this paper proposes a new VC type `LinkedClaim`, used to import third party claims from possibly untrusted sources, with a `confidence` property to indicate the level to which the issuer wishes to express confidence in the imported claim.

 ## Mental Model
 <img align="right" src="resources/composable-credentials/mental-model.png"/>
-A verifiable credential allows one entity to make a signed attestation.
+A Verifiable Credential allows one entity to make a signed attestation.
 For someone to trust this attestation - even with evidence - they will want to know what others think about the claim and the issuer.

 Much data on the web and in the world is unsigned.
-To know whether to trust it, we need a way for long lived entities to point to it, to indicate a level of confidence, and to know if the external data has changed since it was pointed to.
+To know whether to trust it, we need a way for long-lived entities to point to it, to indicate a level of confidence, and to know if the external data has changed since it was pointed to.
 <br/>

 ### A Brief Primer on Verifiable Presentations

-VPs are a general purpose wrapper/envelope for one or more VCs.
+Verifiable Presentations (VPs) are a general purpose wrapper/envelope for one or more VCs.
 When an Issuer sends VCs to a wallet, it sends them wrapped inside a VP envelope.
 When a wallet holder presents VCs to a requesting party, the wallet also wraps them inside a VP envelope.

 Aside from serving as a lightweight container for one or more VCs, VPs allow the optional authentication of the presenting party (which is useful in many use cases).

 * VPs don’t have to be signed.
 Performing DID-Authentication is optional.
 It’s reserved for use cases where it’s important for the receiver to know who the presentation is coming from.
 * Also, by (optionally) signing a VP, you’re adding a tamper-proof binding on the bundle itself (in addition to the fact that any given VC inside a VP is already tamper-proof by itself).
 * A commonly mis-understood fact: the VCs inside a presentation don’t have to be about the presenter.
 The holder may have in their possession credentials issued by third parties.
 For example, when applying to a job, an individual can obtain (and pass along) their school’s accreditation credential.
 They can also obtain and pass along a VC of the job description they’re applying for.
-Neither of those VCs (the school accreditation, and the job description) mention the person at all (the job applicant is not the subject of either of those).
-As part of the application process, the job applicant submits a bundle of credentials (the Verifiable Presentation), some of which may be about the applicant (such as their awards and achievements), and others that are not directly related, but that provide contextual value to the recipient (such as the job description VC).
+Neither of those VCs (the school accreditation and the job description) mention the person at all (the job applicant is not the subject of either of those).
+As part of the application process, the job applicant submits a bundle of credentials (the Verifiable Presentation), some of which may be about the applicant (such as their awards and achievements), and others of which are not directly related, but that provide contextual value to the recipient (such as the job description VC).

 ## Requirements for Linked Claims